Welcome to this beginner’s guide of blogging!

 This is my first post about the topic of blogging itself but it’s a hobby I’ve been taking seriously since 2017.
 And for those who are more serious about professional blogging, I would recommend you take a course in order to not make all the mistakes pro-bloggers did before courses like these existed.

 One course in particular that I’m still going through is called Super Start Blogging by Nomadic Matt.
 In early 2018, it merged with Travel Blog Success, which was a popular travel community for bloggers of all levels.
-I had initially bought the course through a yearly project collaboration of digital products called The Paradise Pack (becomes available every May) so I lucked out on getting a whole host of useful blogging products at one time!
+I had initially bought the course through a yearly project collaboration of digital products called The Paradise Pack (which becomes available every May) so I lucked out on getting a whole host of useful blogging products at one time!

 In this course, Matt reveals all the tips, tricks, and secrets to getting started as a travel blogger, seeing your blog as a business or how to become an expert travel writer or photographer.
 He’s very transparent with both his successes and failures and his modules are very easy to follow.